Inventory Management & Maintenance Guide

 Inventory accounting is when you track and account for changes in the value of inventory over time as it relates to manufacturing and costs of goods sold.
 If you don’t have an accurate method for keeping track of the value of your inventory, you can’t properly value your assets or goods sold and budget for the inventory you need to buy for your business.

-10 crucial inventory maintenance techniques
+10 inventory management types & techniques

 There are countless inventory management techniques to employ, but here are some of the basics that ecommerce teams need to get right in today’s world.